 Mexico's Mid-Term Elections: What's at Stake and What to Expect

-Please join the Mexico Institute of the Woodrow Wilson International Center Scholars and the Adrienne Arsht Latin America Center of the Atlantic Council for a discussion on Mexico's upcoming mid-term elections during which experts will provide insights into what's at stake and what we can expect.
+The Mexico Institute of the Woodrow Wilson International Center Scholars and the Adrienne Arsht Latin America Center of the Atlantic Council were pleased to host a discussion on Mexico's upcoming mid-term elections, during which experts provided insights into what's at stake and what we can expect.

 On June 6, Mexicans will participate in the largest election in the country's history where they will choose candidates for over 21,000 offices.
 The election marks the halfway point in President Andrés Manuel López Obrador's term and is widely referred to as a referendum on his first three years in office.
 The outcome of this election will determine the extent to which López Obrador can implement his agenda and national reforms.
 With a weak and divided opposition, López Obrador's ruling party, Morena, is expected to maintain control in Congress.

-Please join the Mexico Institute of the Woodrow Wilson International Center for Scholars and the Adrienne Arsht Latin America Center of the Atlantic Council on Thursday, May 6, 2021 at 3:00pm eastern time for a presentation of the latest polling data, followed by expert commentary on what to expect on June 6 and the implications for the López Obrador government.
+The Mexico Institute of the Woodrow Wilson International Center for Scholars and the Adrienne Arsht Latin America Center of the Atlantic Council were pleased to host a presentation of the latest polling data, followed by expert commentary on what to expect on June 6 and the implications for the López Obrador government.

 Professor of Political Science, Instituto Tecnológico Autónomo de México (ITAM)

 The Mexico Institute seeks to improve understanding, communication, and cooperation between Mexico and the United States by promoting original research, encouraging public discussion, and proposing policy options for enhancing the bilateral relationship.
 A binational Advisory Board, chaired by Luis Téllez and Earl Anthony Wayne, oversees the work of the Mexico Institute.
 Read more

 Thank you for your interest in this event.
 Please send any feedback or questions to our Events staff.